- Why A&E Audiology?

-When you visit our Lititz, Lancaster or Willow Street hearing aid clinic, we will work with you to restore your hearing, not only to improve your daily enjoyment of life, but also to help you offset the psychological dangers that hearing loss can cause.
+When you visit our Lancaster, Lititz or Willow Street, PA, hearing aid clinic, we will work with you to restore your hearing, not only to improve your daily enjoyment of life, but also to help you offset the psychological dangers that hearing loss can cause.
 Today, one in twelve Americans suffers from hearing loss, with over two thirds of Americans over the age of 70 struggling to hear.
 Because the way we hear is interconnected with our brains to such a strong degree, that means the dementia suffered by aging Americans can frequently be linked to the deterioration of their hearing ability.

 Dr. Frank Lin and his team at Johns Hopkins Medical Center have published numerous studies on the impact of hearing loss, including its strong link to cognitive decline and dementia.
 They have found three primary effects of hearing loss that can contribute directly to your risk of dementia.